ForestOfLight/Canopy/README.md

 ## InfoDisplay Toggles

 These are the main features of the InfoDisplay.
-The whatever features listed below are selected by each player will show up in the top-right of their screen.
+The features listed below are selected by each player independently and will show up in the top-right of their screen.
 Only features they turn on will be calculated and shown in the InfoDisplay.
 (Some of these can become laggy with several players online, so it is best to use only what you need at those times.)
+All features are disabled by default.

-`./info <feature> <true/false> (or ./i <feature> <true/false>)`\
+`./info (or ./i) <feature> <true/false>`\
-Toggles a feature on and off.
+Toggles some info in your InfoDisplay.
 ```
 shouldDisplay - whether the whole InfoDisplay shows up on the screen.
 coords - coordinates (truncated at 2 decimal places).